Mansfield: 18th century

+The Earldom of Mansfield, in Nottingham, was created in 1776 for the Scottish lawyer William Murray, who became the first Earl of Mansfield; he later became the Lord Chief Justice of the King's Bench.
+William Murray presided over the Somerset vs. Stewart case in 1772, which lead to the abolition of slavery on British soil.
+Lord Mansfield was a family connection of Jane Austen's family; it is believed this led to the novel Mansfield Park.

-It was recorded that the Mansfield Workhouse was originally based on Nottingham Road in 1777, housing 56 inmates.
-It later moved to Stockwell Gate, where the Mansfield Union Workhouse was designed to house 300 people under the Mansfield Poor Law.
+It was recorded that the Mansfield workhouse was originally based on Nottingham Road in 1777, housing 56 inmates.
+It later moved to Stockwell Gate, where the workhouse was designed to house 300 people under the Mansfield poor law.

-In 1790, John Throsby described Mansfield as 'a flourishing and genteel market town, general well built.....and is certainly an ancient place, and some think of high antiquity'.
+In 1790, John Throsby described Mansfield as "a flourishing and genteel market town, general well built...and is certainly an ancient place, and some think of high antiquity."